playbenny/benny_manual/docs/blockipedia.md

 ### midi.lfo
 - A midi LFO, if you add more voices they're linked, so you can build eg quadrature lfos from this.

+### midi.logic
+- Logic block, all the classic logic functions!
+Designed for midi, use utility.audio.logic for an audio rate version of this block

 ### midi.note.length
 - sets the length of midi notes.